 Catherine is head of digital skills policy at the Greater London Authority and leads the Mayor of London’s £7 million Digital Talent Programme.

 Catherine is committed to inspiring young people from all backgrounds to become creative and conscious technologists of the future.
 She believes everyone should challenge their unconscious bias and take action to create equal opportunities for the next generation.
 Team leader with significant expertise in policy & strategy development and programme management.
-She is also a Digital Skills and STEM education expert, currently leading digital strategy & policy for London and commissioning the Mayor's £7m Digital Talent Programme.
+Catherine is a Digital Skills and STEM education expert, and leads the digital strategy & policy for London – commissioning the Mayor’s £7m Digital Talent Programme.

 Catherine is described as a confident networker and authentic public speaker.
 She is a passionate advocate for education, inclusion and equal opportunities.
 Trustee for The Brokerage CityLink charity, Camden STEAM education commission & Ada College Industry Advisory board member, Digital Leader, Tech London Advocate.
 Catherine was nominated for Computer Weekly’s Most Influential Woman in UK Tech 2017 longlist.

 Sign up for the Mayor’s Digital Talent Programme and Catherine may drop by!